 Home Energy Storage – “Lite”

-Most solar energy is generated during the day but most households consume the bulk of their energy after work and at night during week days.
+Solar energy is generated during the day, but most households consume the bulk of energy after work and at night during week days.
 You can solve this mismatch by using a small battery bank to “time-shift” your solar.

 A home energy storage system means more of the solar electricity you generate stays in your home and less is exported to the grid.
 It also means you can avoid purchasing electricity from the grid during peak times, e.g. 4 pm to 10 pm.
 This is especially attractive if you are on a time-of-use tariff, where the price of electricity varies during the day.

-A small battery bank can be fully charged each day and depleted each night.
+A small battery bank can fully charge each day and deplete each night.

-For every unit of solar energy you can store in the battery for use in the evening, you save the difference in cost between the feed in tariff (e.g. 8 c/kW·h) and the retail tariff (e.g. 26 c/kW·h).
+For every unit of solar energy you can store in the battery for use at night, you save the difference in cost between the feed-in tariff (e.g. 8 c/kW·h) and the retail tariff (e.g. 26 c/kW·h).

 Home Energy Storage – ‘Robust’

 To really maximise your energy independence, self-sufficiency and the amount of solar energy used in your own home, you need a larger battery system.
-The battery doesn’t have to be as large or as expensive as a true “off grid” system because you can use the grid as a top up during the winter months or during extended periods of bad weather.
-This means that the battery can be sized to last only 1-2 full days, instead of the 3-4 full days that off-grid systems are designed for.
+The battery doesn’t have to be as large or as expensive as a true “off grid” system.
+This is because you can use the grid to top up during winter or extended periods of bad weather.
+This means that the battery can have capacity to last only 1-2 days, instead of the 3-4 days that off-grid systems’ design accommodates.

-Even if a full battery system is out of your reach for now; the technology is evolving rapidly and as has been demonstrated with solar panels; prices should reduce substantially.
+Even if a full battery system is out of your reach for now, the technology is evolving rapidly.
+As is demonstrable with solar panels, prices should reduce substantially.

 Until that time comes – take the first step by installing solar power.

 Interested in an obligation-free quote?
-For a solar power systems only, use our quick quoting system or contact our team.
-For solar with battery backup, call our friendly experts on 133-SUN.
+For a solar power systems only or with battery backup, use our quick quoting system or contact our team.